Eggplant

 Natural Pest Control

-Companion Plants
+Companion Plants and Plants to Avoid

 Marigold

-How it Helps: Marigolds help repel aphids, spider mites, and whiteflies.
-Their roots release a substance that helps prevent root-knot nematodes, protecting eggplant roots.
+Marigolds are bright, sunny flowers that come in a variety of colors including yellow, orange, and red.
+Marigolds release chemicals in the soil that deter nematodes and other soil-borne pests.
+They help repel aphids, spider mites, and whiteflies, and their roots release a substance that helps prevent root-knot nematodes, protecting eggplant roots.

 Basil

-How it Helps: Basil helps repel aphids, whiteflies, and spider mites with its strong aroma.
-It also attracts beneficial insects like bees that help with pollination.
+Basil is a fragrant herb with bright green leaves and a sweet, slightly peppery flavor.
+It helps repel aphids, whiteflies, and spider mites with its strong aroma and attracts beneficial insects like bees that help with pollination.

 Thyme

-How it Helps: Thyme helps repel flea beetles and other pests with its strong aroma.
-It also attracts beneficial insects that prey on pests affecting eggplants.
+Thyme is a low-growing perennial herb with small, aromatic leaves and purple or pink flowers.
+Thyme helps repel flea beetles and other pests with its strong aroma and attracts beneficial insects that prey on pests affecting eggplants.

 Nasturtium

-How it Helps: Nasturtiums act as a trap crop, luring aphids and flea beetles away from eggplants.
+Nasturtiums are flowering plants with round leaves and vibrant flowers in shades of yellow, orange, and red.
+Nasturtiums act as a trap crop, luring aphids and flea beetles away from eggplants.
 Their flowers also attract beneficial insects that prey on these pests.

 Oregano

-How it Helps: Oregano’s strong scent helps repel aphids and spider mites.
+Oregano is a perennial herb with small, aromatic leaves and a pungent flavor.
+Oreganoβs strong scent helps repel aphids and spider mites.
 It also serves as ground cover, helping to suppress weeds and retain soil moisture for eggplants.

-Fennel - Can inhibit the growth of eggplant.
+Fennel can inhibit the growth of eggplant.

-Corn - Competes for nutrients and can attract pests that affect eggplant.
+Corn competes for nutrients and can attract pests that affect eggplant.

-Kohlrabi - Can stunt the growth of eggplant.
+Kohlrabi can stunt the growth of eggplant.

-Tomatoes - Compete for nutrients and can attract similar pests and diseases, increasing the risk of spreading issues.
+Tomatoes compete for nutrients and can attract similar pests and diseases, increasing the risk of spreading issues.